kparc/kcc/README.md

    109K May 17 13:54 k.tgz
 ```

-There is little to be said, and there will be no practice in this chapter.
+There is nothing to be said, and there will be no practice in this chapter.

 -------------------